carpentries-lab/python-aos-lesson/learners/setup.md

 ahead of time.
 You can do this via the command line or by using the Anaconda Navigator:

-:::::::::::::::  solution

-## Installation of python packages: via the command line
+### Installation of python packages: via the command line

 (Windows users may need to open the Anaconda Prompt program and run `conda init bash` to make conda available at the Bash Shell.)